-From Residency to Riches?
-A Doctor’s Guide to Managing New Income Wisely.
+From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 - 4 min read